MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/slider.md

 keyboard:
   tab, Ctr+tab or arrow keys: |
-    Focus moves visibly to the input rt and left arrow-keys: |
+    Focus moves visibly to the input rt and left arrow keys: |
-    Increase / decrease value one step
+    Increase/decrease value one step

 mobile:
   swipe: |